 Summary

-Appendix I: Tariff Analysis in General Equilibrium

-  A Tariff in a Small Country

-  A Tariff in a Large Country

-Appendix II: Tariffs and Import Quotas in the Presence of Monopoly
+Appendix: Tariffs and Import Quotas in the Presence of Monopoly

   The Model with Free Trade

   The Model with a Tariff

   The Model with an Import Quota

   Comparing a Tariff with a Quota

  Chapter Overview

 This chapter and the next three focus on international trade policy.
 Students will have heard various arguments for and against restrictive trade practices in the media.
 Some of these arguments are sound and some are clearly not grounded in fact.
 This chapter provides a framework for analyzing the economic effects of trade policies by describing the tools of trade policy and analyzing their effects on consumers and producers in domestic and foreign countries.
 Case studies discuss actual episodes of restrictive trade practices.
 An instructor might try to underscore the relevance of these issues by having students scan newspapers and magazines for other timely examples of protectionism at work.